nf-core/pixelator/docs/output.md

   - `analysis`

-    - `<sample-id>.dataset.pxl`: PXL file with the analysis results added to it.
+    - `<sample-id>.analysis.dataset.pxl`: PXL file with the analysis results added to it.
     - `<sample-id>.meta.json`: Command invocation metadata.
     - `<sample-id>.report.json`: Statistics for the analysis step.